Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     db.url=jdbc:mysql://sample-aio-mysql:3306/alfresco?useUnicode=yes&characterEncoding=UTF-8&useSSL=false
     ```

-    Remember that the database URL must contain the name of the MySQL container configured in the Docker compose file.
+    Remember that the database URL must contain the name of the MySQL container configured in the Docker Compose file.

-3. Modify the Docker compose file (`PROJECT_ROOT_PATH/docker/docker-compose.yml`) to delete the PostgreSQL container and configure the new MySQL container:
+3. Modify the Docker Compose file (`PROJECT_ROOT_PATH/docker/docker-compose.yml`) to delete the PostgreSQL container and configure the new MySQL container:

     ```text
     version: '3.4'